mincerafter42/mincerafter42.github.io/tutorial/webring.md

 Users are given a link to the members list on GitHub, or, if they don't have a GitHub account, a form to fill out.
 The form will automatically be collected using Netlify Forms.
 Users are then told which links to add to their webpage, and informed about the `<aside>` element, because I think the `<aside>` element is important for webring members to know about.
+If you choose to use the form's e-mail address input, **there is no automated system to send e-mails.
+You must send them manually.**

 Of course you can change this file in any way you want, just like the others.
 ### `404.html` (optional)